Liouville quantum gravity as a mating of trees: Quantum surfaces

 \subsection{Thick quantum wedges}

 We will now give a precise description of a quantum wedge.
-In this section, we will focus on the case of a wedge which is homeomorphic to $\h$ and will refer to such a wedge as being ``thick.''
+In this section, we will focus on the case of a wedge which (together with its prime-end boundary) is homeomorphic to $\ol{\h}$ and will refer to such a wedge as being ``thick.''
 In Section~\ref{subsec::surfaces_strips_cylinders}, we will give the definition of a quantum wedge which is ``thin'' (i.e., not homeomorphic to $\h$).
 The contents of this section are similar to that of \cite[Section~1.6]{she2010zipper}, however the presentation here is somewhat different.

 Fix a proper simply connected domain $\wt{D} \subseteq \C$.
 Suppose that we have a quantum surface represented by $(\wt{D},\wt{h})$ with two distinct marked boundary points.
 Then we can apply the change of coordinates formula~\eqref{eqn::Qmap} to represent the surface as $(\h,h,0,\infty)$ for some $h$ and the two marked points are taken to be $0$ and $\infty$.
-We will focus on the case that there is almost surely a finite amount of both~$\mu_h$ and~$\nu_h$ mass in each bounded neighborhood of the origin and infinite mass in each neighborhood of $\infty$.
+We will focus on the case that there is a.s.\ a finite amount of both~$\mu_h$ and~$\nu_h$ mass in each bounded neighborhood of the origin and infinite mass in each neighborhood of $\infty$.
 We will refer to such a surface as {\bf half-plane-like} since it has a distinguished point of ``infinity'' whose neighborhoods have an infinite amount of area and boundary length and a distinguished ``origin,'' sufficiently small neighborhoods of which have a finite amount of area and boundary length.
 In general, we will refer to a surface with two distinguished boundary points as being {\bf doubly marked}.

 Note that the $h$ which describes the surface is canonical except that it has one free parameter corresponding to constant rescalings of $\h$.
-We can fix this parameter by requiring that $\mu_h(\D \cap \h) = 1$.
-(Note that there almost surely exists such a rescaling because the amount of mass near $0$ is finite, the amount of mass near $\infty$ is infinite, $\mu_h$ does not have atoms, and $\mu_h(\D \cap \h)$ is a continuous function of the rescaling.)
-Extending $\mu_h$ to be zero on $\C \setminus \h$, we can write this more compactly as $\mu_h(\D) = 1$.
-We will call the $h$ for which $\mu_h(\D) = 1$ the {\bf canonical description} of the doubly marked quantum surface.
+There are various ways of fixing this parameter.
+In practice, we will typically fix this parameter so that if $r = \sup\{s > 0 : h_s(0) + Q\log s = 0\}$ then $r=1$ where $h_s(0)$ denotes the average of $h$ on $\h \cap \partial B(0,s)$.
+This choice of scaling yields the so-called {\bf circle-average embedding.} As we will see, this particular choice is convenient mathematically.